Tips and Advice

 The following private student loans are available:

-Federal student loans are your best bet for no credit, because they don’t do a credit check, but this is a viable option for students who don’t qualify for federal aid.
+Federal student loans are your best bet for no credit because they don’t require a credit check.
+This is a viable option for students who don’t qualify for federal aid.

-PLUS federal loans enable parents to take out student loans for their child’s education, but cosigner private students loans are an option if a PLUS loan isn’t available.
+PLUS federal loans enable parents to take out student loans for their child’s education, but cosigner private student loans are an option if a PLUS loan isn’t available.

 Some schools offer their own student loans.
 This is especially true for private schools where tuition exceeds the amount that can be awarded through federal loans.